Blackford Centre for Nutrition

 Is the course accredited on the NTC Register?

-We haven't applied to have our course accredited because we already have accreditation with ABC Awards, and because the register is mainly aimed at university courses, but it's something we'll continue to review.
+- We haven't applied to have our course accredited because we are regulated by the Quality Licence Scheme, and because the register is mainly aimed at university courses, but it's something we'll continue to review.

 How can I be sure that you're legitimate, and that you won't disappear with my money?